Abkhazian apsar: Banknotes of the Abkhazian apsar

-On September 29, 2018, the National Bank of the Republic of Abkhazia issued its first banknote for 500 apsars, in commemoration of the 25th Anniversary of the victory in the Patriotic War of the People of Abkhazia and its first president, Vladislav Arynba.
+On 29 September 2018, the National Bank of the Republic of Abkhazia issued its first banknote for 500 apsars, in commemoration of the 25th Anniversary of the victory in the Patriotic War of the People of Abkhazia and its first president, Vladislav Arynba.
 10,000 notes were printed, but were not released for general circulation.

+In 2023, the National Bank of the Republic of Abkhazia issued a 25 apsars banknote, in commemoration of the 30th anniversary of the victory in the Patriotic War of the People of Abkhazia.
+15,000 notes were printed, but were not issued for general circulation.

+In April 2024 the bank released images of new commemorative banknotes of 10 and 100 apsar.
+These notes were introduced on 10 June 2024.